Join Our Team!

 2) Find two-three references (not related to you) who will write a letter or recommendation or who agree to be called by the Camp Director

-3) If you have questions, contact the Assistant Director:
+3) If you have questions, contact the Camp Director:

 4) After we receive your completed application, we will schedule an interview.
 They last approximately 30–45 minutes, and you will receive a pre-interview sheet to know what to expect and what the job details are.